 Why car plugin updates fail

-The fact is: You can't simply not use WordPress plugins.
+The fact is: you can’t simply not use WordPress plugins.
 The problems mentioned above will always exist.
 Another solution must therefore be found.
-So the question you have to ask yourself is: "How can you - despite all the problems - still carry out automatic updates for WordPress plugins?".
-And this question inevitably leads to the next one: "What could go wrong?"
+So the question you have to ask yourself is: “How can you – despite all the problems – still carry out automatic updates for WordPress plugins?”.
+And this question inevitably leads to the next one: “What could go wrong?”

 Here are some possibilities:

-1. PHP fatal error: The website no longer works at all due to a serious error.
+- PHP fatal error: The website no longer works at all due to a serious error.

-2. The plugin does not (or no longer) work with other plugins and/or the theme.
+- The plugin does not (or no longer) work with other plugins and/or the theme.
 This manifests itself in various ways:

 a) Functions are no longer available or

-b) The layout changes in the frontend.
+b) the layout changes in the frontend. - Non-existent backwards compatibility makes a rollback difficult.

-4. The database is so large that a backup would take a very long time.
+- The database is so large that a backup would take a very long time.

 Solutions for successful plugin updates

-Recognize bad plugins
+Recognising bad plugins

-Let's start with the users.
-How could they recognize a "bad" plugin?
+Let’s start with the users.
+How could they recognise a “bad” plugin?
 Since the layperson cannot check whether the code quality is good, a system would have to be created that can do this.
 The question is: would something like this work?
 And the answer is quite clear: Yes!

 The great thing is that a small WordPress team is already working on such a system.
 It’s called Tide.
 Tide’s vision is to carry out automated quality tests for all WordPress plugins and themes and to make these test results visible to both the authors and users of these plugins and themes.

-1. The date of the last update.
+- The date of the last update.
 Frequent updates can indicate an active development process.
 In most cases, the developers then also take care of bug fixes.

-2. Number of installations.
+- Number of installations.
 A very high number not only indicates popularity, but can also be an indication that the authors are earning money with the plugin (e.g. via a Pro version).
 This creates a certain amount of pressure from the manufacturer.
 They certainly have an interest in ensuring that the free plugin also works flawlessly.

 Automated browser tests